How much is an SR-22?

 The car insurance coverage you purchase that is associated with the SR-22 form will be rated according to all the normal rating factors that usually go into calculating the base rate of a car insurance policy, regardless of the SR-22 form filing.

+There is a filing fee for SR-22 forms.
 Insurance companies are typically allowed to charge a nominal fee for filing the financial responsibility form (certificate) to the state.
-State laws differ, however, the SR-22 form filing fee is typically only $15 to $25.
+State laws differ, but the SR-22 form filing fee is typically only $15 to $25.

-Not all car insurance carriers offer to file the SR-22 for you, but you can still compare car insurance rates with the companies that do offer it and make sure you’re getting the most affordable car insurance possible.
+Not all car insurance carriers offer to file the SR-22 for you, but you can still compare car insurance companies that do offer it and make sure you’re getting the most affordable car insurance possible.

-Presently, the best way to obtain a SR-22 filing with CarInsurance.com is by contacting our call center toll-free at 1-855-430-7658.
+Presently, the best way to obtain an SR-22 filing with CarInsurance.com is by contacting our call center toll-free at 1-855-430-7658.
 Our agents will help you obtain a quote for the coverage you need.

 We work with insurers such as Direct General, Esurance, Infinity, Progressive and QBE for SR-22 filings.
 Not all insurance companies do business in all states, though.

 This type of policy is typically deemed to be high-risk, so there may be limitations compared with a standard personal auto insurance policy.
-You should compare car insurance though our standard car insurance quoting procedure if you don't require a SR-22.
+You should compare car insurance companies through our standard car insurance quoting procedure if you don't require a SR-22.